justinrgarrard/world-of-naevis.net/index.md

 #### Highlights

-* **Swords and Sorcery**: Naevis is a world governed by mortal machinations, not magic.
-Trade, politics, and military force are prime motivators in a land where magecraft is one tool among many.
+* **Swords and Sorcery**: Naevis is a world governed by mortal machinations.
+Trade and politics hold sway, rather than gods and magic.

 * **A Grounded World**: Class and race options are restricted to the [5E Basic Rules](docs/more/DnD_BasicRules_2018.pdf), favoring a deep roleplaying experience over a broad one.
-Adventures emphasize wits over power.

 * **Tuned for Dungeon Crawls**: [Resting Restrictions](docs/adventuring/resting).
 [Encumbrance Systems](docs/adventuring/encumbrance).
 [A Revised Economy](docs/gear/index).
-Naevis incorporates several tweaks to existing systems for the purposes of breathing new life into 5E without altering the base game.
+Naevis incorporates several tweaks to existing systems to breathe new life into 5E without altering its core systems.

 #### Made For Fans Of...